yogikortisa/markdown-cv/index.md

 - Played a vital role in the CSIRT, effectively mitigating incidents, and ensuring a rapid response to security events.
 - Implemented a risk-based approach, enhancing overall risk management practices and ensuring compliance with industry standards.
 - Spearheaded the development of security assessment automation, improving incident detection and response capabilities.
-- Developed and implemented security automation to enhance security assessment
+- Developed and implemented security automation to enhance security assessment.

 `2022-2023`
 **Cyber Security Instructor**, *Sekolah Hacker (sekolahdigitalcilsy.com/hacker)*